syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 ## Bindable attribute

-It specifies whether the field should be auto generated or not.
-If bindable set to false the field will not be auto generated.
+It specifies whether the field should be auto-generated or not.
+If bindable is set to false, the field will not be auto-generated.

 {% tabs %}
 {% highlight Bindable attribute}